GDelCorso/NA_DAtabase/README.md

 * Center X: position of the center on the X axes, identified by a percentage on the length of the X axes.
 * Center Y: position of the center on the Y axes, identified by a percentage on the length of the Y axes.

+QUI IMMAGINE DATABASE

-## Uncertainty Related Latent Variables:
+### Uncertainty Related Latent Variables:

 Every image can be associated to a level of uncertainty.
 * Classification noise (labeling noise): quantifies the uncertainty in predicting a class for a given instance.
 * Deformation: from original shape to circle

+QUI IMMAGINE DEFORMATION

+In particular, the deformation parameter acts on the image to change it from the original shape (i.e. an arbitrary regular polygon) to the circle.
+This is directly related to the ability of the model to correctly identify deformed shapes as unreliable predictions.

-## Multivariate distribution:
+### Multivariate distribution:

 Each of the latent variables and the uncertainty measures can be described by one of the following distributions
 * Constant (fix the value of a latent variable to simplify the problem)